-- 2. Mathematics Three units or sets of competencies, to consist of one unit or set of competencies of Algebra I or Algebra I taught in a contextual methodology, and two units or sets of competencies which may include, but are not limited to, the following courses:

-- a.
-Algebra II,

-- b.
-Geometry or Geometry taught in a contextual methodology,

-- c.
-Trigonometry,

-- d.
-Math Analysis or Precalculus,

-- e.
-Calculus,

-- f.
-Statistics and/or Probability,

-- g.
-Computer Science or acceptance and successful completion of one (1) year of a full-time, three-hour career and technology program leading to an industry credential/certificate or college credit.
-The State Board of Career and Technology Education shall promulgate rules to define the provisions of this act related to the accepted industry-valued credentials which are industry-endorsed or industry-aligned.
-The list of accepted industry-valued credentials shall be

-reviewed annually and updated at least every three (3) years by the Board,
+1 a.
+Algebra II, 2 b.
+Geometry or Geometry taught in a contextual 3 methodology, 4 С. Trigonometry, 5 d.
+Math Analysis or Precalculus, 6 е.
+Calculus, 7 f.
+Statistics and/or Probability, 8 g.
+Computer Science or acceptance and successful 9 completion of one (1) year of a full-time, three-hour 10 career and technology program leading to an industry 11 credential/certificate or college credit.
+The State 12 Board of Career and Technology Education shall 13 promulgate rules to define the provisions of this 14 section related to the accepted industry-valued 15 credentials which are industry-endorsed or industry- 16 aligned.
+The list of accepted industry-valued 17 credentials shall be reviewed annually and updated at 18 least every three (3) years by the Board, 19 h.
+(1) contextual mathematics courses which enhance 20 technology preparation, or 21 (2) a science, technology, engineering and math 22 (STEM) block course meeting the requirements for 23 course competencies listed in paragraph 2 of 24

-- h.
-(1) contextual mathematics courses which enhance technology preparation, or - (2) a science, technology, engineering and math (STEM) block course meeting the requirements for course competencies listed in paragraph 2 of subsection B of this section, whether taught at a: - (a) comprehensive high school, or - (b) technology center school when taken in the tenth, eleventh or twelfth grade, taught by a certified teacher, and approved by the State Board of Education and the independent district board of education, - i. mathematics courses taught at a technology center school by a teacher certified in the secondary subject area when taken in the tenth, eleventh or twelfth grade upon approval of the State Board of Education and the independent district board of education, or - j. any other mathematics course with content and/or rigor equal to or above Algebra I; - 3.
-Science Three units or sets of competencies, to consist of one unit or set of competencies of Biology I or Biology I taught in
+1 subsection B of this section, whether taught at 2 a: 3 comprehensive high school, or (a) 4 technology center school when taken in the (b) 5 tenth, eleventh or twelfth grade, taught by 6 a certified teacher, and approved by the 7 State Board of Education and the independent district board of education, 8 9 i. mathematics courses taught at a technology center 10 school by a teacher certified in the secondary subject 11 area when taken in the tenth, eleventh or twelfth 12 grade upon approval of the State Board of Education 1.3 and the independent district board of education, or 14 j. any other mathematics course with content and/or rigor 15 equal to or above Algebra I; 16 Science - Three units or sets of competencies to consist of 17 one unit or set of competencies of Biology I or Biology I taught in 18 a contextual methodology, and two units or sets of competencies in 19 the areas of life, physical, or earth science or technology which 20 may include, but are not limited to, the following courses: 2.1 a.
+Chemistry I, 22 b.
+Physics, 23 Biology II, C. 24 Chemistry II, d.